First Floor: G Street Side

 Building Zone hours: 10 am–4 pm, Monday through Saturday, and 11 am–4 pm on Sundays

-Families interested in visiting the Building Zone only may purchase a $3 ticket per person ages 3 and up.
 As with the Museum's other exhibitions, the Building Zone is FREE for members.
-Otherwise, Building Zone entry is included in the admission ticket for all Museum exhibitions ($5 per child, $8 per adult).
+Otherwise, Building Zone entry is included in the admission ticket for all Museum exhibitions ($7 per child, $10 per adult).
 Admission to the Building Zone includes 45 minutes of play time.
-Tickets are available every hour, on the hour.
+Building Zone play times start at 15 minutes after the hour and run to the top of the hour.
+Last entry is 3:15 pm.
 Find more Hours & Admission information.

 Special Note for Groups: the Building Zone is designed for family visitors.
 The Museum reserves the right to ask groups of 10 visitors or more to split into smaller groups when visiting the exhibition.
-Peak visitation hours are 10 am-12 pm.
+Peak visitation hours are 10 am–Noon.

 The National Building Museum gratefully acknowledges The Morris and Gwendolyn Cafritz Foundation for its support of the Building Zone.